Wool

 In response to the potential change, the chairman of the NSW Farmers Wool Committee stated, 'the concern is, where will this demand for pain relief stop?', his greatest concern being 'people telling us what we should be doing on our properties'.
 More concerned with a farmer's freedom to do whatever they please than with the wellbeing of animals, a large part of the industry fears that mandatory pain relief for mulesing will make way for mandatory pain relief for all mutilations – something which would reduce sheep suffering.

-Claims have been made by the industry for years that mulesing would be phased out, but this has not been the case.
-From the Victorian Government: ‘The wool industry has proposed that surgical mulesing be phased out by 31 December 2010’.
-A decade later, nothing has changed for lambs and sheep.
+Claims have been made by the Australian wool industry for years that mulesing would be phased out, but this has not been the case.
+In 2004 the wool industry agreed that mulesing would be phased out by the end of 2010.

 Tail docking